danielabar/meblog/src/markdown/tdd-by-example-bugfix.md

 Now let's go back to the `validateLine` function of the `validate` module to add date format validation.
 The technique used here is to [parse](https://momentjs.com/docs/#/parsing/string-format/) the date using moment.js in strict mode (passing boolean `true` as the third argument), then checking the resulting moment.js object's `isValid()` function to determine if parsing worked as expected.

-**Aside** This program is from a few years ago and already using moment.js for date handling so will continue using that for the validation.
+**Aside:** This program is from a few years ago and already using moment.js for date handling so will continue using that for the validation.
 However, if starting a new project, there are more lightweight and modern [alternatives](https://momentjs.com/docs/#/-project-status/) available.

 Here is the updated `validateLine` function with additional date validation: